France Poised To Finally Get New Govt - UrduPoint

 France Poised To Finally Get New Govt

-The full line-up is due to be announced by Sunday following "final fine-tuning", Prime Minister Michel Barnier's office said, after two-and-a-half months of deadlock created by inconclusive legislative elections.
+The full line-up won't be announced Friday but is due by Sunday following "final fine-tuning", Prime Minister Michel Barnier's office said, after two-and-a-half months of deadlock created by inconclusive legislative elections.

 Barnier is proposing Europe Minister Jean-Noel Barrot as foreign minister, a source close to Macron's political faction, asking not to be named, told AFP.